ibm-cloud-docs/containers/nl/it/cs_troubleshoot_clusters.md

 Tuttavia, ricevi un messaggio di errore simile a uno dei seguenti.

 ```
-We were unable to connect to your IBM Cloud infrastructure (SoftLayer) account.
+We were unable to connect to your IBM Cloud infrastructure account.
 Creating a standard cluster requires that you have either a
-Pay-As-You-Go account that is linked to an IBM Cloud infrastructure (SoftLayer)
+Pay-As-You-Go account that is linked to an IBM Cloud infrastructure
 account term or that you have used the {{site.data.keyword.containerlong_notm}}
-CLI to set your {{site.data.keyword.Bluemix_notm}} Infrastructure API keys.
+CLI to set your {{site.data.keyword.cloud_notm}} Infrastructure API keys.
 ```
 {: screen}

 ```
-{{site.data.keyword.Bluemix_notm}} Infrastructure Exception:
+{{site.data.keyword.cloud_notm}} Infrastructure Exception:
 'Item' must be ordered with permission.
 ```
 {: screen}

 ```
 Worker not found.
-Review {{site.data.keyword.Bluemix_notm}} infrastructure permissions.
+Review {{site.data.keyword.cloud_notm}} infrastructure permissions.
 ```
 {: screen}

 ```
-{{site.data.keyword.Bluemix_notm}} Infrastructure Exception:
+{{site.data.keyword.cloud_notm}} Infrastructure Exception:
-The user does not have the necessary {{site.data.keyword.Bluemix_notm}}
+The user does not have the necessary {{site.data.keyword.cloud_notm}}
 Infrastructure permissions to add servers
 ```
 {: screen}